-- Your free zone authority’s rules
+- Your free zone authority’s specific rules

 - Your company’s size and whether it has public interest status

-VAT rules for free zone companies in UAE
+VAT Rules for Free Zone Companies in UAE

 What is a QFZP?